 History of Mutual Funds, Check Mutual Funds History in India

 History of Mutual Funds, Check Mutual Funds History in India.
-Check Complete Details of Mutual Funds.
 A Mutual Fund is a trust that pools the savings of a number of investors who share a common financial goal and investments may be in shares, debt securities, money-market securities or a combination of these.
 These securities are professionally managed on behalf of the unit holders and each investor holds a pro-rata share of the portfolio, that is, entitled to profits as well as losses.
 Income earned through these investments and the capital appreciation realized is shared by its unit holders in proportion to the number of units owned by them.

 A mutual fund is the most suitable investment scope for common people as it offers an opportunity to invest in a diversified, professionally managed basket of securities at a relatively lower cost.
 Now check more details for “History of Mutual Funds, Check Mutual Funds History in India” from below….